Rafael Nadal was thrilling to watch

 Nadal’s announcement of his retirement, like Federer’s, was made in a sentimental short film released over social media, purpose-designed to break the news softly.
 Don’t cry because it’s over, smile because it happened, seemed to be the theme.
 Perhaps, also like Federer, he will soon release a streamable documentary about the reaction to the announcement.
 Whatever, he’s trying to let us down gently, and for that many thanks.

 The longevity of modern tennis’ greatest luminaries seems to me undeniably weird, particularly when you consider the physical demands of the sport and the relative youth of most of their opponents, but that is a subject for another day.
-Now is the time to salute the astonishing achievement of a winner of 22 Grand Slams — the most behind Novak Djokovic in the men’s game — and a man who, crucially, never let his mega hunk status define him.
+Now is the time to salute the astonishing achievement of a winner of twenty-two Grand Slams — the most behind Novak Djokovic in the men’s game — and a man who, crucially, never let his mega hunk status define him.

 Bravo, Rafa.
 Vamos!